status-im/contracts/Identity.md

 Recovery of an identity happens when you lose access to the management key(s).
 The recovery is done having the friends sign a message.
 This message is a sha3 hash compossed of:

 ```
-identity address + secret word + the function and parameters of the function to invoke encoded +
+identity address + secret word + contract to invoke +  the function and parameters of the function to invoke encoded +
 new secret word hash + new friend hashes.
 ```